alanconway/envoy-amqp/README.md

 [Qpid Dispatch]: http://qpid.apache.org/components/dispatch-router
 [Qpid Proton C++]: http://qpid.apache.org/releases/qpid-proton-0.23.0/proton/cpp/api/index.html

-## Implementation
+## Design

-Envoy `Network::Filter` classes convert between AMQP messages (body and application-properties) to HTTP messages (body and headers).
-They also preserve the request/response relationship: HTTP expects responses in request order; AMQP uses a correlation-id to match out-of-order responses to requests.
+A pair of Envoy `Network::Filter` classes convert between AMQP messages (body and application-properties) and HTTP messages (body and headers), and preserve request/response correlation.

-Currently there are 2 filters:

-- `amqp_server`: configured on an Envoy `listener` to make it act as an AMQP server connection.
-AMQP requests are translated and forwarded to the Envoy HTTP router, HTTP responses are translated back to correlated AMQP responses and sent to the original request's `reply_to` address.
+The **amqp_server** filter is configured on an Envoy listener to make it act like an AMQP server.
+AMQP client requests are translated to HTTP and forwarded to Envoy's HTTP connection manager, exactly as if they had come from an HTTP client.
+HTTP responses are translated and correlated back to AMQP using the standard `correlation_id` and `reply_to` properties.

-- `amqp_client`: configured on an Envoy `cluster` to make it's connections act as AMQP client connections.
-Outbound HTTP requests are translated to AMQP, the AMQP responses are correlated and returned in order as HTTP responses.
+The **amqp_client** filter is configured on an Envoy cluster (upstream connection pool) to make it's connections act as AMQP client connections.
+Outbound HTTP requests are translated to AMQP, the AMQP responses are correlated and returned as HTTP responses.

-Some parts of the AMQP protocol (links, flow control, settlement, heartbeats etc.) are handled by the filter and not reflected in the HTTP conversation.
-Likewise some HTTP non-terminal responses (redirects, informational responses, etc.) are not reflected in AMQP.
+The AMQP filters focus only on bridging between HTTP and AMQP, and managing AMQP links.
+Envoy's built-in HTTP router provides rich routing and manipulation of HTTP requests and responses, all of which can be used with bridged AMQP messages.

 ## Mapping

-<a name="message"></a>
 ### Message Body

 An AMQP message body [consists of one of the following three choices: one or more data sections, one or more amqp-sequence sections, or a single amqp-value section.][message-format]